Earbuds and USB Drives

 - More information is available on the Mobile Hotspots' page!

-Mobile hotspots are available at these locations: (Carnegie, Central, Henington-Alief, HPL Express Southwest, Johnson, Jungman, Mancuso, Moody, Park Place, Shepard-Acres Homes, Smith, Stanaker, Stimley-Blue Ridge and Young, Montrose, Heights and Collier).
-Samsung Tablets are available at Central, Park Place and Stanaker.
+Mobile hotspots are now available at most locations.
+Please check with location staff for availability.
+Samsung Tablets are available at Central, Park Place, Stella Link at Weekley Family YMCA and Stanaker.
 Please check with the individual library for availability.

 Wifi is available at all locations.
 No library card is necessary to connect to the wifi network.